dfranklin02/SRL/docs/pages/metacognition/metacognition_monitoring.md

 (Flow chart)

 Monitoring is one of the three core areas of metacognition.
-Students use monitoring strategies to build self-awareness and to take greater control how well they learn.
+Learners use monitoring strategies to build self-awareness and to take greater control how well they learn.
 Throughout your life, you will have many opportunities to monitor yourself – that is, to ‘check-in’ during a learning activity and ask yourself if you’re understanding the activity and meeting your learning goals.
-For example, students can ask themselves, “Do I understand what I am studying?” or “Am I on the right track for this assignment?”
-By asking these types of questions, students are encouraged to think about and reflect on strategies that work and adjust strategy use for the future.
+For example, learners can ask themselves, “Do I understand what I am studying?” or “Am I on the right track for this assignment?”
+By asking these types of questions, learners are encouraged to think about and reflect on strategies that work and adjust strategy use for the future.

-As you can see in the figure above, students can vary in how often they monitor their behaviors and learning in school (i.e., frequent, partial, infrequent).
+As you can see in the figure above, learners can vary in how often they monitor their behaviors and learning in school (i.e., frequent, partial, infrequent).
 To learn more about **your** monitoring behaviors in school, click on the following link to take the SRL survey https://demo.daacs.net/.

 ## WHY is monitoring important?